Packing for a trip doesn't have to be a puzzle. A packing expert shows us three tips on how to travel light.

 "You can live with less and less stuff," says Jada Yuan, who was the New York Times' first-ever 52 Places traveler.
-Yuan went to 52 places around the world inside of a year.
+Yuan went to and wrote about 52 places around the world in one year.
 Her method is to pack up — "And then you take half, a third of it away because just schlepping things around is a great way to kill your buzz on a vacation."

 2. Reduce the weight of your luggage.

 Swap out heavier versions of things for lighter ones, says Doug Dyment, packing expert and founder of OneBag.com.
 And load your bag up with MVPs — items that can be used for multiple purposes.
 A scarf, for example, can be many things: a napkin, towel, sun protection, handkerchief, dust mask, shawl and cover-up.

 And don't even get Dyment started on the many uses for dental floss — he might never stop.
 (A few highlights include a fire starter, a cake slicer and a tool to suture a wound.)

 Packing cubes are lightweight, expandable, inexpensive zip-up pouches in rectangular shapes.
 They allow you to stuff a bunch of clothing inside to save space.
 They make organizational sense: "I like having a lot of bags inside my bags," Yuan says.

 But they also solve luggage weight distribution problems.
 "A lot of times you're going on budget airlines with both checked luggage and your carry-on bag and you have to even out that ratio," Yuan says.
 "If you take a packing cube out of the carry-on and just stick it in your checked bag then you sort of even out the weight."